Kyun-J/FlexHybridApp-Android/README.md

 1. Only one Array<FlexData> parameter can be used.
 (Exception occurs when adding another parameter)
 2. Return can only use [Transferable Data Type](#Transferable-Data-Type).
 (Exception occurs when returning another value)
 3. The class containing @FlexFunInterface must be passed as an argument to FlexWebView.addFlexInterface to add an interface.
+4. It can be declared with the suspend function.
 ```kt
 class MyInterface {
     @FlexFunInterface